andydelso/ddaypunk06.github.io/_posts/2016-08-01-artistic-august-2016.md

 date: "2016-08-01"
 ---

 Let me premise this with the fact that I believe I am a jack-of-all-trades-master-of-nothing kind of person.
+I have also never blogged before, but if my memory serves me, I was a fair writer in highschool and college.

-I like far too many things to focus on mastering one.
-Some of these include: guitar, programming, drawing, and writing.
-I don't see this as a particularly bad thing becuase I don't necessarily want to do any specific one professionally, as that might ruin the fun of it.
-Conversely, I believe it grants me extra dimensions as a person due to all of those interests.
+I like far too many things to focus on mastering any single one.
+Some of these include: music, programming, drawing, and writing.
+I don't see this as a particularly bad thing becuase I would rather not do any specific one professionally, as it might ruin the fun of said hobby.
+Conversely, I believe it grants me extra dimensions as a person due to these interests.

 ![sketching desk](https://c2.staticflickr.com/6/5265/5585565649_9024e700d2_n.jpg)